Get to know us

 **The admissions committee will make every effort to have a decision to applicants within two weeks from the time an application is complete.
 Priority is given to those applying by February 1.
 Applications received after February 1 will be considered as part of our Regular Decision program.
 Check your admissions status

-^Free Application for Federal Student Aid (FAFSA) becomes available October 1.
+^The newly revised Free Application for Federal Student Aid (FAFSA) is now open.
 Applicants are encouraged to file the FAFSA to apply for financial aid as early as possible.
+Learn more about changes to the 2024-2025 FAFSA

 Your GPA alone doesn’t tell the full story of your academic strengths and talents.
 That’s why we look at many factors when considering each application for admission, especially as those factors relate to the specific program you’re applying to.
 We look at subject-specific courses you’ve taken and AP credits you’ve earned, as well as awards and other achievements.